-School following consultation with the Director of Inclusion or senior member of the Aspire inclusion team
+School and/or the Strategic Partner following consultation with the Director of Inclusion or senior member of the Aspire inclusion team

 On occasion, the incident or occurrence may require immediate internal or external exclusion.
 The following is a list of DfE examples where this may be required.
 Please note that we will always make reasonable adjustments for all pupils with SEND to fully-support them in meeting our behaviour expectations